 - 1 cup organic peanut butter* (may sub any nut or seed butter of choice)

-- 3 Tbsp. honey (or maple syrup to make ’em vegan)
+- 3 Tbsp. maple syrup (may sub honey)

 - 1 tsp. pure vanilla extract

 - ¼ cup flaxseed meal (may sub almond flour, oat flour or flour of choice)

 - 1/3 cup dairy-free, mini chocolate chips (such as Enjoy Life! brand)

 - Optional: 1/4 cup protein powder or collagen (may need to add 1-2 Tbsp. water)

 - Mix 1 Tbsp. of chia seeds with 3 Tbsp. of water and set aside to form a gel.